A computed tomography (CT) scan of the heart is an imaging method that uses x-rays to create detailed pictures of the heart and its blood vessels.

 - These images can be stored, viewed on a monitor, or printed on film.

-- 3D or three-dimensional models of the heart can be created.
+- 3D (three-dimensional) models of the heart can be created.

 You must be still during the exam, because movement causes blurred images.
 You may be told to hold your breath for short periods of time.